zurgeg/linux_rocksmith/guides/setup/arch-non-pipewire.md

 </details>

 Go into your Steam Library and select "Add a game" -> "Add a Non-Steam Game" on the bottom left.

+> With the redesign of the Steam UI, adding non-Steam games is currently not possible because of a bug.
+You can still add entries via the old gui, which you can open with this command: `steam -vgui

 Make sure you can see all files.
 Select the script we generated just now and add it.
 This will create a shortcut to the script, which I will refer to as "shortcut" from here on.
 Right click on the shortcut and select "Properties".
 Add these launch Options: `PIPEWIRE_LATENCY="256/48000" %command%`

 You can now start the game from Steam.
 Use the shortcut, it will launch the actual game.